-Requests for full refunds (less the per Scout deposit fee) will only be accepted for medical illness or injury to the Scout, medical illness or injury to an immediate family member, or special unforeseen circumstances during the scout's scheduled summer camp week.
+Requests for full refunds (less the per Scout deposit fee) will only be accepted for medical illness or injury to the Scout, medical illness or injury to an immediate family member, or mandatory attendance to summer school during the scout's scheduled summer camp week.
 Requests for refunds for these reasons must be submitted within 30 days after the unit attended camp, with supporting documentation to the Black Warrior Council Service Center (by email: justin.hayes@scouting.org, or by mail: PO Drawer 3088, Tuscaloosa, AL 35403).
 Written refund requests should be submitted to the Council Service Center and should include the Scout's name, unit number, date of attendance, reason for refund, and documentation to support refund request.
+If the scout cannot attend the week that they want to attend summer camp, then they will be assigned provisionally to another week of camp if this is a possibility for the Scout.